DeepBlueAI/AutoNLP/README.md

 And we use the embedding model provided by the competition, which is saved in `/app/embedding`.

+The file `ac.cpython-36m-x86_64-linux-gnu.so` is compiled by Cython, and its source code is `ac.pyx` .

 ### Dataset

 This challenge focuses on the problem of **multi-class text categorization** collected from real-world businesses.
 The datasets consist of content file, label file and meta file, where content file and label file are split into train parts and test parts: